-Each intern in the AOPD rotation for the Combined Track will be assigned to a private office with a computer for access to the electronic medical record, hospital email, Internet, etc. Each intern will also each be assigned to a multidisciplinary treatment team consisting of an attending psychiatrist, attending psychologist, and social workers that meets weekly to review new cases and discuss progress with ongoing cases.
+Each intern in the AOPD rotation for the Combined Track will be assigned to a private office with a computer for access to electronic medical records (EPIC), hospital email, internet, video and audio for telehealth, etc. Each intern will also each be assigned to a multidisciplinary treatment team consisting of an attending psychiatrist, attending psychologist, and social workers that meets weekly to review new cases and discuss progress with ongoing cases.
 Each intern in the AOPD rotation for the Combined Track may also attend a weekly staff meeting (schedule permitting), which often includes either an educational component or case conference.
-Staff meetings are Wednesdays at 9am
+Staff meetings are Wednesdays at 9am.

-Child Outpatient Psychiatry Department (COPD)
+Child Outpatient Psychiatry Division (COPD)